SyShock/Web-App-Template/README.md

 # App Boilerplate

 ## Description
-Testing out preact with snowpack, typescript & styled-js Ready to make progressive web apps! 🎉
+A boilerplate utilizing Preact with Snowpack, Typescript & Styled-JS Ready to make progressive web apps! 🎉

 ## Used for